hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 this is primarily painful due to implementing actions for the datatypes

-[21:25:15](#16536867152306uCLWs:gitter.im) <hiiamboris (NOT THIS ONE)>: will teach you to design in more modular fashion í ½í¸‰
+[21:25:15](#16536867152306uCLWs:gitter.im) <hiiamboris (NOT THIS ONE)>: will teach you to design in more modular fashion ğŸ˜‰

 [21:25:27](#16536867272307dgPSN:gitter.im) <ALANVF (theangryepicbanana)>:
 well I like to think I already have